Tips for Staging the Kitchen

 - Arranging plants on the counter, table and behind the chair brings warmth to the area, and hanging artwork on the wall gives it a homey feeling.

-- The stager used subdued earthtone colors to complement the granite counters and travertine tile, making the updates pop.
+- A stager often uses subdued earth-tone colors to complement, say, the granite counters and travertine tile, making the updates pop.

 - Smaller tables make eat-in kitchen spaces appear larger.